honeybadger-io/heya/README.md

 ## Configuration

-You can use the following options to configure Heya (this file is automatically created in *config/initializers/heya.rb*):
+You can use the following options to configure Heya (find this file in *config/initializers/heya.rb*):

 ```ruby
 Heya.configure do |config|